alirez/pcapng-writer/README.md

 This library is based on the draft standard version 02 ([draft-tuexen-opsawg-pcapng-02](https://tools.ietf.org/html/draft-tuexen-opsawg-pcapng-02)).

+# Example

+For an example of how to use the library, see [the integration test](tests/integration_tests.rs).

 # Supported block types

 | Block Type                       | Supported? |